Hecate2/how-to-debug-neo/README.md

 ![neo-cli-project-references](images/neo-cli-project-references.png)![neo-project-references](images/neo-project-references.png)![RpcServer-project-references](images/RpcServer-project-references.png)

-#### Run neo-cli on testnet at debug mode
+#### Run Neo.CLI on testnet at debug mode

-Paste the content of `neo-cli/config.testnet.json` into `neo-cli/config.json`, replacing the original `neo-cli/config.json`.
-This ensures that neo-cli connects to the testnet instead of the mainnet.
+Paste the content of `Neo.CLI/config.testnet.json` into `Neo.CLI/config.json`, replacing the original `Neo.CLI/config.json`.
+This ensures that Neo.CLI connects to the testnet instead of the mainnet.

-Set neo-cli as the Startup project and debug it.
+Set Neo.CLI as the Startup project and debug it.
 It is likely that the cli would not run properly and throw some exceptions about leveldb.
-Just copy `libleveldb.dll` to `neo-cli\bin\Debug\net6.0`, and `LevelDBStore.dll` to `neo-cli/bin/Debug/net6.0/Plugins/LevelDBStore`.
+Just copy `libleveldb.dll` to `Neo.CLI\bin\Debug\net8.0`, and `LevelDBStore.dll` to `Neo.CLI/bin/Debug/net8.0/Plugins/LevelDBStore`.

-If neo-cli is started properly, execute `show state` and watch if it is synchronizing blocks.
+If Neo.CLI is started properly, execute `show state` and watch if it is synchronizing blocks.

 #### Sync blocks at insane speed!

-Stop neo-cli.
-Put `chain.0.acc` at `neo-cli\bin\Debug\net6.0`.
-Add `--noverify` flag in neo-cli debug properties.
+Stop Neo.CLI.
+Put `chain.0.acc` at `Neo.CLI\bin\Debug\net8.0`.
+Add `--noverify 1` flag in Neo.CLI debug properties.

 ![noverify](images/noverify.png)

-Launch neo-cli.
+Launch Neo.CLI.

 #### Install RpcServer plugin

-Plugins should be put in `neo-cli/bin/Debug/net6.0/Plugins`.
+Plugins should be put in `Neo.CLI/bin/Debug/net8.0/Plugins`.
 Assuming that you are going to install `SomePlugin`, you need to create a directory `SomePlugin` in `Plugins`, and put `SomePlugin.dll`  and its `config.json` into `Plugins/SomePlugin/`.

-If you did not let `neo-cli` refer to `RpcServer`, a simple way here is just to execute `install RpcServer` in `neo-cli` (But remember that the installed `RpcServer` cannot be debugged!)
+If you did not let `Neo.CLI` refer to `RpcServer`, a simple way here is just to execute `install RpcServer` in `Neo.CLI` (But remember that the installed `RpcServer` cannot be debugged!)

-For a debuggable `RpcServer`, you can replace the installed `neo-cli/bin/Debug/net6.0/Plugins/RpcServer/RpcServer.dll` with that compiled in debugging mode from the project RpcServer in `neo-modules`.
+For a debuggable `RpcServer`, you can replace the installed `Neo.CLI/bin/Debug/net8.0/Plugins/RpcServer/RpcServer.dll` with that compiled in debugging mode from the project RpcServer in `neo-modules`.
 Specifically, add project reference `neo` to `RpcServer`, and build `RpcServer` in debug mode.
-Move `RpcServer.dll` and maybe directory `RpcServer` from `neo-modules/src/RpcServer/bin/Debug/net6.0/` to `neo-cli/bin/Debug/net6.0/Plugins/RpcServer`.
-Add project reference `RpcServer` for `neo-cli`.
+Move `RpcServer.dll` and maybe directory `RpcServer` from `neo-modules/src/RpcServer/bin/Debug/net8.0/` to `Neo.CLI/bin/Debug/net8.0/Plugins/RpcServer`.
+Add project reference `RpcServer` for `Neo.CLI`.

-Now edit `neo-cli/bin/Debug/net6.0/Plugins/RpcServer/config.json` to make sure that your configs matches the testnet.
-For example, the `network` value should be the same as that in `neo-cli/config.testnet.json`, and meanwhile you probably want to leave `"DisabledMethods": []`.
+Now edit `Neo.CLI/bin/Debug/net8.0/Plugins/RpcServer/config.json` to make sure that your configs matches the testnet.
+For example, the `network` value should be the same as that in `Neo.CLI/config.testnet.json`, and meanwhile you probably want to leave `"DisabledMethods": []`.
 You may also consider larger values for `MaxGasInvoke`, `MaxConcurrentConnections` and `MaxIteratorResultItems`.
-Watch my config as an example for testnet T5 (with neo-cli 3.5.0):
+Watch my config as an example for testnet T5 (with Neo.CLI 3.5.0):

 ```json
 {